webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

 - **API Gateway (data plane or runtime)**
   - **single point entry for all API traffic**. accepts request, verifies API key, enforces quotas, logs request.
   - API gateway sits between clients and services(proxy). handles all API requests, applying policies, and collecting telemetry.
-  - **Policies**: executed on API request. typically run a function on the query. e.g. rate limit, transform XML to JSON...
+  - **Policies**: executed on API request. typically run a function on the query. (e.g. rate limit, transform XML to JSON...).
   - **TLS**: Gateway handles handshake and verification.
   - **with no gateway**, request are sent to back-end servers.
     - complex code(auth, rate limiting, proxy)